NZMSA/2023-Phase-2/data-science/2. Model Training and Evaluation/README.md

   - [Step 3: Evaluation](#step-3-model-evaluation)
   - [Step 4: Optimizing](#step-4-optimizing)

-The goal of this part is to have:
+The goal of this part is to:
+- Split the data correctly with the parameters provided.
+- Choose two models that fit the problem.
-- Trained models using ```sklearn``` on the dataset that you have chosen.
+- Train and test the two chosen models on the preprocessed dataset from section 1.
+- Compare the model performances graphically using an evaluation method with cross-validation.
-- Evaluated the model(s) on different metrics and summarising them in your notebook.
+- Optimize the model(s) in at least one way.
+- Summarize any improvements made.
-- Explained the steps taken to make the model perform better.
+- Conclude with key findings about the data or the next steps to improve the model.

 You may choose to skip the guide as long as you complete the above.
+You can get started using the [skeleton notebook],(https://github.com/NZMSA/2023-Phase-2/blob/DS/section2---Sadat/data-science/2.%20Model%20Training%20and%20Evaluation/submission.ipynb) ```submission. ipynb``` provided in this folder.

 There are many good notebook examples in [Kaggle](https://www.kaggle.com/competitions?hostSegmentIdFilter=5) that you can take *inspiration* from.
-You can do this by selecting a dataset, then going to ```Code``` and then choosing among the most voted notebooks.
-You can learn a lot by reading these notebooks and you can have a good idea of what a good notebook looks like.
+You can do this by selecting a dataset, then going to ```Code``` and choosing among the most voted notebooks.
+You can learn a lot by reading these notebooks, and you can have a good idea of what a good notebook looks like.

 ## Setup
-Before you start, it is highly recommended that you have a virtual environment is set up.
+Before you start, it is highly recommended that you have a virtual environment set up.
 Using [anaconda](https://docs.conda.io/en/latest/miniconda.html), this is:
 ```bash
 conda create -n msa python=3.8 -y
 conda activate msa